chrif/cocotte/doc/README.md

 ```

 These applications/websites are:
 * all on the same virtual machine in the cloud
- * all listening on the port 80 and 443
+* all listening to the same ports
 * each using a valid SSL certificate
 * each running on a different operating system

 The cost for all this is only 5$ a month, assuming the cheapest cloud machine, and that all these apps can share 1GB memory and 20GB disk, which they can, thanks to application containerization.